 SALESFORCE PARK WALKING TOUR

 The rooftop park on the Salesforce Transit Center is a spectacular amenity – a 5.4 acre botanical garden and arboretum that was dropped into the city’s financial district when it opened in August 2018 (and then promptly closed a month later after an embarrassing structural problem was discovered).
-Ten months later, we finally know that the park is reopening on July 1 - and no doubt the pent-up demand will trigger throngs of visitors.
+Ten months later, the park re-opened on July 1, 2019 - and the pent-up demand is triggering throngs of visitors.

 As wonderful as the park is, I’ve heard from many visitors that they wish the trees and plants in the garden were identified or labeled.
 I know a thing or two about San Francisco’s trees, and decided that I could do something to help.
 So until the park gets around to identifying its amazing flora, this walking tour is my contribution to those who love the park, but wish they knew more about what they were seeing.